Plutonomicon/plutarch-plutus/plutarch-trace/README.md

 ```

 ### Keep it generic
 If you're a library author, you may want to leave the instantiation to the user of your library.
-In this case, you should simply add `plutarch-tracing` as a dependency and use `Plutarch.Trace` in your code.
+In this case, you should simply add `plutarch-trace` as a dependency and use `Plutarch.Trace` in your code.
 Ignore other deps, ignore mixins.

 Library `.cabal` file-
 ```cabal